spryker/spryker-docs/docs/scos/user/features/202108.0/navigation-feature-overview.md

 A content item template defines how a content item is displayed on the Storefront.
 The following templates are shipped for the Navigation content item by default:

 * *Tree structure after the first level*—the first level of navigation nodes is displayed in a horizontal line.
-Hovering over an element opens a menu showing all the child nodes as a list.
+Holding the pointer over an element opens a menu, showing all the child nodes as a list.
 * *Inline navigation*—the first level of navigation nodes is displayed as a list.
 Child nodes are not displayed.
 * *List navigation*—the first level of navigation nodes is displayed as a list.
 Child nodes are not displayed.
 * *Tree structure*—all the levels of navigation nodes are displayed as a list.